Saturday, April 18, 2026

 Saturday, March 28, 2026

-Original Light, 原光 원광, refers to the luminous mind—the inherent, pure awareness present in all beings.
+Original Light, 原光 원광 (Won-Gwang), refers to the luminous mind—the inherent, pure awareness present in all beings.
 It represents the true nature of consciousness, which is often clouded, covered, or dimmed by mental defilements but never destroyed.

-Original brightness (원명 原明) refers to the innate, pure, and luminous nature of the mind that is inherently present but obscured by temporary delusions, attachments, and defilements.
+Original brightness (원명 原明 Won-Myung) refers to the innate, pure, and luminous nature of the mind that is inherently present but obscured by temporary delusions, attachments, and defilements.
 Often synonymous with "Buddha-nature" or "Original Light."

 Saturday, March 14, 2026